axios/axios/CONTRIBUTING.md

 ### Commit Messages

-Commit messages should be verb based.
+Commit messages should be verb based, using the following pattern:

 - `Fixing ...`
 - `Adding ...`